yana-sidnich/sudoku-solver/README.md

 # sudoku-solver

-A fun learning game, that allows you to wither solve a sudoku or understand how it is solved.
+A fun learning game, that allows you to either solve a sudoku or understand how it is solved.

 ### Dependencies